dmitriz/dental-routine/daily-routine.md

 # Comprehensive Daily Dental Routine

-This protocol outlines a full day of sustainable, evidence-informed de## Important Note
+This protocol outlines a full day of sustainable, evidence-informed dental care practices, combining modern dentistry with traditional approaches.

+## Important Note

 Do **not brush immediately** after oil pulling or rinsing.
 Wait **20–30 minutes** to allow enamel—softened by exposure to acids or emulsified oil—to begin **natural remineralization** via saliva.